MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-where-driver-install-completes-successfully.md

 ## Description

-When a driver fails to install correctly, the targeted component can lose functionality and prevent the user from accessing the component’s features.
+When a driver fails to install correctly, the targeted component can lose functionality and prevent the user from accessing the component's features.
 The user must troubleshoot the issue to regain functionality.
-A list of PNP error codes is located on [Device Manager Problem Codes](../install/device-manager-error-messages.md) and on [Windows Support](https://support.microsoft.com/help/310123/error-codes-in-device-manager-in-windows).
+A list of PNP error codes is located on [Device Manager Problem Codes](../install/device-manager-error-messages.md) and on [Windows Support](https://support.microsoft.com/topic/error-codes-in-device-manager-in-windows-524e9e89-4dee-8883-0afa-6bca0456324e).

 ## Measure attributes